xsijin/Moosage/README.md

 > | Update User Profile | | ✔ (own) | ✔ (all) | ✔ |
 > | Delete User | | ✔ (own) | ✔ (all) | ✔ |

-* Moosages and boards have a "private" feature.
+\* Moosages and boards have a "private" feature.
 If set to private, only the board owner, moosage owner, or admin can read them.
 If a board is private, it cannot be accessed by URL.

-Reason for protection: to prevent unauthorized users from meddling with API calls using tools like Postman or other API clients.
+\*\* Board owners can also update and delete other users' moosages posted on their board.

+There is a two-step deletion process for deleting users, boards and moosages.
+On frontend, users will fetch PATCH requests that set their statuses to 'deleted', and removes the data from respective arrays.
+Then, an admin can permanently delete these items from the database.

+In future, we may implement ways users can recover items which have been mistakenly soft deleted, and give users a cooldown period after deactivating their account to recover their boards and moosages.

+- If a user is soft deleted, all their boards & moosages are soft deleted.
+- If a board is soft deleted, all the moosages posted in it are soft deletd.

 ## Entity-Relationship-Diagram / DAOs